-How do car insurance discounts work?
+How do car insurance discounts work for teachers?

-Depending on the insurance company, if you’re a teacher, you could get more monthly discounts than the average policyholder.
+Depending on the insurance company, you could get more monthly discounts as an educator than the average policyholder.

 You might even get a lower deductible.
 But this is usually a trade: Low deductible can mean high monthly payments and vice versa.
 If you have money set aside for emergencies, lower monthly payments with high deductible might work better.

 Because most insurance providers aren’t uniform in their coverage across the country, your policy options and discounts will vary depending on things like where you live, your age and driving record.